HL7/US-Core/source/pages/_includes/us-core-allergyintolerance-intro.md

 *The status element has the following constraints: SHALL be present if verification status is not entered-in-error and SHALL NOT be present if verification Status is entered-in-error.

 **Each AllergyIntolerance must support:**

-In addition, the following data-elements must be supported if the data is present in the sending system ([Must Support] definition):

 1.  a verification status